schautsu/gfxlib/README.md

 The graphic window should display something like this:

 <img width="610" height="518" alt="Program example.c screenshot" src="https://github.com/user-attachments/assets/c9fd65de-0e16-4374-add1-0063a90dd7a7" />

-## Disclaimer

-This library is a 2013 work by Fabricio Sergio de Paula <fabricio.paula@gmail.com> using SDL version 1.2.

-Ported to SDL3 by Vinicius "schautsu" Schautz <vinicius.schautz@hotmail.com> in 2026.

-This library is being updated to keep past works functional over time and to be used for new ones.

 ## Contact and License
 E-mail Fabricio Sergio de Paula at <fabricio.paula@gmail.com> to contact the author.